 The saint’s powerful treatise Adversus haereses (Against Heresies) put paid to the Gnostics, arguing against their doctrines with a power, clarity and simplicity that has provided a model for clear theological thinking ever since.
+He posited three rules for orthodoxy: Scripture, Tradition and the definitive teachings of the successors of the Apostles, especially that of the bishop of Rome.

 This work is quoted from at length in the first section of the universal Catechism (cf., #172-175), and it is worth quoting also here as we meditate upon this saint today, signifying the unity that has been the primary hallmark of the Church from her very foundation: